SahputraS/SahputraS/README.md

 ### Hi there, I'm Nadillia Sahputra!👋

-🌱 I’m currently learning physics modelling, data science, and machine learning in University of Padova.
+🌱 I’m currently studying physics modelling, data science, and machine learning at the University of Padova.

 <!--